 CDR McKendall graduated from Xavier University of Louisiana with a Bachelor of Science in Chemistry.
 He earned a Master of Healthcare Administration from Tulane University School of Public Health and Tropical Medicine while concurrently completing a hospital management residency at West Jefferson Medical Center in Marrero, Louisiana.

 Associate Director for Specialty Care

 Dr. Anderson is the Associate Director for Specialty Medicine for Lovell FHCC.
 He was appointed April 20, 2015.

 Dr. Anderson is responsible for monitoring and ensuring all patients receive quality care in the Medicine and Surgery Specialty Clinics, Emergency Department and the Special Medical Examination Section.

-After retirement, he continued as a staff neurologist at Naval Health Clinic Great Lakes until the FHCC merger and then took over as Chief of Neurology in 2012.
-He became the Assistant Chief Medical Executive for Ambulatory Care in August of 2014, assumed the duties of ACME for Academic Affairs in addition in October of 2014 and then took over as Acting Chief Medical Executive/Associate Director of Medical Practice on April 20, 2015.
-In addition, he became the Neurology Clerkship Director at Rosalind Franklin University/Chicago Medical School, a position he has held until the pre
+After retirement from the Navy in 2008, Dr. Anderson became the Neurology Clerkship Director at Rosalind Franklin University/Chicago Medical School.
+He continued as a staff neurologist at Naval Health Clinic Great Lakes until the FHCC merger and then took over as Chief of Neurology in 2012.
+He became the Assistant Chief Medical Executive for Ambulatory Care in August of 2014, and later assumed the duties of ACME for Academic Affairs as well.